viking-sudo-rm/stacknn-core/README.md

 # `stacknn-core`: The Successor to StackNN
 This library implements various types of differentiable stacks and queues in PyTorch.
 In stacknn/structs, we include our original *weighted* stack implementation, and in stacknn/superpos, we implement several kinds of *superimposed* differentiable stacks used by [Suzgun et al. (2019)](https://arxiv.org/abs/1911.03329v1) and others.

-## Weighted Differentiable Stack
+## Weighted Stack

-It is a light-weight version of [StackNN](https://github.com/viking-sudo-rm/StackNN) that is easier to install and optimized for faster training.
+The weighted stack in this library is a light-weight version of the one in [StackNN](https://github.com/viking-sudo-rm/StackNN) that is easier to install and optimized for faster training.
 The API is also straightforward.
 For example, to construct a differentiable stack and perform a push, all you have to do is:

 ```python
 from stacknn.structs import Stack